FREQUENTLY ASKED QUESTIONS

 I completed the 40-hour civil mediation training and 24-hour family mediation training in 2008 and began mediating cases in 2009.
 Since 2009, I regularly attend conferences and trainings focusing on mediation and negotiation.
 In December 2017, I completed the newly-mandated training for domestic violence issues for mediators.

-In addition to consistently attending trainings about mediation, I have taught the 40-hour civil mediation training and 24-hour family law training at El Centro Community College and teach family law mediation at the University of North Texas.
+In addition to consistently attending trainings about mediation both as a participant and as a presenter, I have taught the 40-hour civil mediation training and 24-hour family law training at El Centro Community College and teach family law mediation at the University of North Texas.

 Do you conduct any online mediations?